nomilous/et/README.md

 Changelog
 ---------

-* Added call to model.config (if present), to config db schema, etc
+* Added call to model.config (if present), to configure resources at startup
-* Added schema based database access mech (up to model defn to use it), suggests [jugglingdb](https://github.com/1602/jugglingdb)
+* Added opts.resource available at startup and on req._et.resource
 * Added basic local auth using [passport](http://passportjs.org/)
 * Added basic redis session using [connect.session](http://www.senchalabs.org/connect/session.html) (very defaulty!
 See TODO in src/session)
 * Added et.al() all encompasser